Marra language: Inflectional categories

 Marra aspect is split between continuous and punctual (also known as "perfective") actions, with the former divided into durative (happened throughout) and non-durative (happened over time, but not the entire time).
 The positive/negative division distinguishes things that did, are, or will happen from things that did not, are not, or will not happen, a category termed in the analyses of some neighboring languages as "irrealis".

 The "future indefinite" category is quite rare and takes the meaning of "might".
-The "past potential" refers to something that was just about to happen (but didn't, due to an interruption) or should have happened.
+The "past potential" refers to something that was just about to happen (but did not, due to an interruption) or should have happened.

 The evitative category might be translated as "lest" or "or else", indicating that something undesirable might occur if something else is or is not done.
 For example, nga-nanggu-wa wuninggi rang-ningganjiyi means "give it to me, or else I will hit you".
 Note that the evitative is normally paired with another clause (as Heath says, it “does not normally stand alone as a simple prediction of impending doom”), usually in the imperative.

 The past continuous durative positive, present negative/positive, future indefinite positive, future continuous durative positive, and desiderative positive all take a "durative" morpheme in the verb complex's "durative stem-initial prefix" slot; all other categories are unmarked.

 The forms of these suffixes differ by auxiliary verb.